 Land surveying

-Land surveying is the art of establishing or re-establishing corners, lines, boundaries, and monuments of property/land based upon recorded documents, historical evidence, and present standards of practice.
-It helps in preparation of topographical maps, planning, and estimation of project works, locating boundary lines, etc. Land surveying is classified into three types.
+Land surveying is the art of establishing or re-establishing corners, lines, boundaries, and monuments of property or land.
+This is based upon recorded documents, historical evidence, and present standards of practice.
+It helps in preparation of topographical maps, planning, and estimation of project works, locating boundary lines, etc. Land surveying methods are divided into the following types:

 - Topographical surveying